-If you own a home, condo, or townhome that is part of a homeowners association (HOA) and fall behind in your HOA dues or assessments, the HOA will likely first try to collect the debt using traditional methods, such as phone calls and letters.
+If you own a home that is part of a homeowners association (HOA) and fall behind in your HOA dues or assessments, the HOA will likely first try to collect the debt using traditional methods, such as phone calls and letters.
 If that doesn’t get you to pay up, the HOA will probably try other tactics and may even go so far as to foreclose on your home.

-The HOA bylaws and state law often set out the collection methods that the HOA can use.
+The HOA bylaws (and perhaps the Covenants, Conditions, and Restrictions) and state law often set out the collection methods that the HOA can use.
 Some of those methods include:

 The first thing that an HOA will likely do is send you a notice demanding payment.
 (The HOA may call you as well to warn you that you are late in your payments.)
 The notice will typically include:

 The HOA may offer you a payment plan.
 Along with (or subsequent to) the demand notice, the HOA may offer you a payment plan to get caught up on your HOA dues and assessments.
-Colorado law, in fact, will soon require HOAs to offer payment plans to homeowners who are delinquent in paying their HOA.
-(Learn more in New HOA Laws in Colorado.)
+Colorado law, in fact, requires HOAs to offer payment plans to homeowners who are delinquent in paying their HOA.
+(Learn more in HOA Laws in Colorado.)